joomla-framework/datetime/doc/date-and-datetime.md

 $datetime = $datetime->startOfDay(); // The current day at 00:00:00
 $datetime = $datetime->endOfDay();   // The current day at 23:59:59
 ```
-Behaviour of all of those methods can be changed using different Strategies.
-Read more about [Strategy](strategy.md).
+Behaviour of all of those methods can be changed using different strategies.
+Read more about [`Strategy`](strategy.md).

 ## Formating

 ### `format()` method
-We can format date objects like the PHP DateTime object ([manual](http://www.php.net/manual/en/function.date.php)):
+We can format date objects like the PHP `DateTime` object ([manual](http://www.php.net/manual/en/function.date.php)):
 ```php
 $date = new Date('2014-08-24');